ZombieGeeK0/Ryno/README.md

 `[INFO]` Arguments:

     [-c, --console]  Requests an interactive shell.
-It is accompanied by the time in which to open the console in seconds [-s, --scan]  Scan the ports of the IP indicated next to the argument [-l, --leave]  Exits the terminal and/or program [-t, --text]  Provides information of some kind in plain text
+It is accompanied by the time in which to open the console in seconds (SECOND VERSION, under construction)
+    [-s, --scan]  Scan the ports of the IP indicated next to the argument [-l, --leave]  Exits the terminal and/or program [-t, --text]  Provides information of some kind in plain text